IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 ### Stack Details

-The following are two screenshots of the Specify stack details page in the Create stack wizard ([deployment](#deployment) step 5).
+The following are two screenshots of the "Specify stack details" page in the Create stack wizard ([deployment](#deployment) step 5).
 The table that follows provides a parameter value reference.

 ![Application Configuration](cloudformation-step-2.png)